I’m Becky Keenan. Businesswoman to Artist:

 I’ve always been a creative.
 I find creativity in everything I do.
 From a young age, I was always making things into something else.
 A nod to my mother who taught me how to make Barbie shoes out of aluminum foil.
 That’s a story for another time.

 I started my first business at twenty-one, which fulfilled a creative desire.
-I sold it and created another business.
-After selling that business I created my final business, which I still run today, Network Legal.
+I sold it and created another business which I still run today, Network Legal.
 Most people know me as an estate planner.

 In the meantime, I created a home and four beautiful children.
 I composed music, created gardens, sewed, knitted, and continued making things into something else.
 But no one had ever told me I could draw or paint.
 You had to be an “artist” to do that.
 So, I never tried.